vldbel/tms_django-rest/readme.md

 ## TMS DRF test project #01
 ### What's insode
 single table django model with two endpoints:
-* /api/books/ - get returns all books, post creates new book
+* /api/books/ where: get returns all books, post creates new book
-* /api/books/{book_id}/ get - returns book by its id, put - update book, delete - deletes book Created with help of AI.
+* /api/books/{book_id}/ where: get - returns book by its id, put - update book, delete - deletes book Created with help of AI.
 I'm not completely understand how it works :)

 ### Postman tests